gustavgb/ivan/README.md

 # ivan

-A simple markup language that compiles to static HTML, CSS (and JS, shortly)
+A simple markup language that compiles to static HTML, CSS and JS

 ## Why?